 There’s No Other Historical Landmark In Mississippi Quite Like This 500-Year-Old Tree

-Friendship Oak is on the USM Gulf Park Campus, which is located at 730 East Beach Blvd., Long Beach, MS 39560.
-For more information, visit the college’s website.
+Friendship Oak is on the University of South Mississippi’s Gulf Park Campus.
+For more information about the school, visit the college’s website.

 This isn’t the only tree in the state with an interesting past.
 Aside from the oldest tree in Mississippi, learn about other historical trees when you take this Ancient Forest Road Trip in the state.